SuperOfficeDocs/superoffice-docs/docs/en/admin/import/learn/configure-import-settings.md

 * Contacts that are not linked to companies.
 * Legal basis and consent source for contacts.
 * Lists: Select the preferred method for managing list elements in the import.
 For example, new categories, business types and phone numbers, new product categories, product families and product types.

+## What to consider before you import your contact or product information

+* You can define what the system should do if you import contacts that already exist in SuperOffice CRM.
+The system can overwrite or skip updating – it’s your choice.

+* You can choose to have the system create new categories automatically, if you use a category that doesn’t exist in SuperOffice CRM in your import file.

 ## Typical scenarios